 Several things to keep in mind about LLC's:

-- Absolute vs. relative (The LLC on a part is not relative to it's current bill
+- Absolute vs. relative (The LLC on a part is not relative to it's current bill of material)

 - Perform the LLC calculation prior to running the MRP explosion.

 - Run the LLC calculation prior to recalculating cost rollups.

 - Run the LLC calculation any time you add new parts to the part master.

 - Perform the LLC calculation whenever adding to or changing the